 About Me

-Joshua R. S. Fixler is the Associate Rabbi at Congregation Emanu El in Houston, Texas, where he has served since July of 2017.
-He also serves as the President of the Faith Leaders Coalition of Greater Houston and a steering committee member for the Religious Action Center of Texas (RAC-TX).
+Joshua R. S. Fixler is an Associate Rabbi at Congregation Emanu El in Houston, Texas, where he has served since July of 2017.
+He also serves as the Vice President of the Houston Rabbinical Association and Rabbinic Co-Chair of the Religious Action Center of Texas (RAC-TX).
+His is the immediate Past-President of the Faith Leaders Coalition of Greater Houston.

 Rabbi Fixler received his rabbinic ordination in 2017 from the Hebrew Union College – Jewish Institute of Religion in New York.
 In his final two years at HUC, he served as the Rabbinic Intern at Beth Haverim Shir Shalom in Mahwah, NJ.
 While at HUC, Joshua also completed a Certificate in Nonprofit Management from New York University.

-Rabbi Fixler has been privileged to have participated in a number of leadership training programs which have contributed to his professional and spiritual growth, including the Wexner Graduate Fellowship and the Tisch Rabbinical Fellowship.
+Rabbi Fixler has been privileged to have participated in a number of leadership training programs, which have contributed to his professional and spiritual growth, including the Rukin Rabbinical Fellowship, the Wexner Graduate Fellowship, and the Tisch Rabbinical Fellowship.

-Joshua graduated from the University of Maryland in 2007 with a degree in Organizational Development and Community Leadership. in 2021, his article, Mishpatim -- Stricken from the Text: Sacred Stories of Reproductive Justice, which he co-authored with Rabbi Emily Langowitz is featured in the Social Justice Torah Commentary from the CCAR Press.
+Joshua graduated from the University of Maryland in 2007 with a degree in Organizational Development and Community Leadership.
+His article, Mishpatim -- Stricken from the Text: Sacred Stories of Reproductive Justice, which he co-authored with Rabbi Emily Langowitz is featured in the Social Justice Torah Commentary from the CCAR Press.

 Joshua is originally from Englewood, CO, a suburb of Denver.
 He now lives in Houston, TX with his wife and three daughters.